mokurin000/vndb_chinese_translation/tags/readme.md

 Group (4+) Footjob	|	Group (4+) Footjob	|
 Group (4+) Handjob	|	Group (4+) Handjob	|
 Group of Friends	|	Group of Friends	|
-Group Sex not applicable	|	Group Sex not applicable	|
 Group Sex of Multiple Females and Males	|	Group Sex of Multiple Females and Males	|
 Group Sex of One Female and Several Males	|	Group Sex of One Female and Several Males	|
 Group Sex of One Male and Several Females	|	Group Sex of One Male and Several Females	|